dlbewley/dlbewley.github.io/_posts/2015-02-17-Zimbra-Exchange-Web-Services-Crashes-OS-X-Mail.app.md

 Really?!
 I hope that's not true.
 I haven't heard it anywhere else.

-Let's try it anyway.
-If you created an "exchange" account in Mail.app on Yosemite, it crashed almost immediately after startup.
-The only way to use your existing accounts Mail.app at all was to turn off the account in the Internet Accounts setting before starting Mail.app.
+I'm gonna try it anyway.
+After creating an "exchange" account in Mail.app on Yosemite, it crashed almost immediately after startup.
+The only way to use existing accounts in Mail.app is to turn off the account in the Internet Accounts setting before starting Mail.app.
 That [bug #94779](https://bugzilla.zimbra.com/show_bug.cgi?id=94779) was fixed in [ZCS 8.6.0](https://files.zimbra.com/website/docs/8.6/ZCS_860_NE_ReleaseNotes_UpgradeInst.pdf).

-Cool, upgrade to [ZCS 8.6.0](https://files.zimbra.com/website/docs/8.6/ZCS_860_NE_ReleaseNotes_UpgradeInst.pdf) and now Mail.app runs more than a few seconds!
-Unfortunately, it will not complete downloading my entire account before it crashes.
+Cool, so I'll upgrade to [ZCS 8.6.0](https://files.zimbra.com/website/docs/8.6/ZCS_860_NE_ReleaseNotes_UpgradeInst.pdf).
+At first things seem awesome.
+Mail.app now runs more than a few seconds!
+Unfortunately, it will not complete downloading my entire 2GB account before it crashes.
 It seems like there is a parse error caused by the content of a particular message.
-The crash looks a bit like this:
+The crash looks like this:

 ```
 Process:               Mail [67048]